-Record and pass along correct information about an individual's medicines.
+Record and pass along correct information about a individual's medicines.
 Find out what medicines the individual served is taking.
 Compare those medicines to new medicines given to the individual served.
-Make sure the individual served knows which medicines to take when they are at home.
+Give the individual served written information about the medicines they need to take.
 Tell the individual served it is important to bring their up-to-date list of medicines every time they visit a doctor.